sathish316/anyscp/README.markdown

 1. Windows SSH/SCP setup
 2. Windows to Any file transfer
 3. Any to Windows file transfer
-1. AIX SSH/SCP setup
-2. AIX to Any file transfer
-3. Any to AIX file transfer
 1. AS400 SSH/SCP setup
 2. AS400 to Any file transfer
 3. Any to AS400 file transfer